TheRobinPk/space_collector/README.md

   - Fast speed
   - High energy attack < 5 000 kms
     - choose angle
-    - 1 second to wait between fires
+    - 1 second to wait between fires of an attacker
 - Explore with your explorer
   - Normal speed
   - See its planets and all spaceships around him < 5 000 kms